Robert Middlekauff

 Robert Lawrence Middlekauff (July 5, 1929 – March 10, 2021) was a professor of colonial and early United States history at the University of California, Berkeley.

 Career

-In 1983, Middlekauff became the President of Huntington Library, Art Collections and Botanical Gardens in San Marino, California, until 1987.
+In 1983, Middlekauff became the Director (Note: The title for the Huntington Library chief executive was changed from "Director" to "President" in 1988.) of Huntington Library, Art Collections and Botanical Gardens in San Marino, California, until 1987.
 He was elected to the American Academy of Arts and Sciences in 1984.
 In 1987, Middlekauff became a professor at UC Berkeley.

 Middlekauff is best known for The Glorious Cause, a history of the American Revolutionary War, which was a finalist for the Pulitzer Prize in 1983.
 He was the Harold Vyvyan Harmsworth Professor of American History in 1996–97.
 In 1997, he was elected to the American Philosophical Society in 1997.

 Personal life

 He was born in Yakima, Washington.
 Middlekauff died at the age of 91 from complications of a stroke on March 10, 2021, in Pleasanton, California.